Man charged in machete attack on dog during deer hunt

 Butch was rushed to the Warsaw Animal Clinic where he underwent surgery.

-While the long term impact of his injuries are unknown, Brooks says he's devastated for his beloved dog.
+While the long-term impact of his injuries is unknown, Brooks says he's devastated for his beloved dog.

 "I just want justice for the dog, the dog does not deserve this.
 My dogs are my children,” said Brooks.
 “He’s not himself.
 He’s in a lot of pain.
 I would hate to see another dog owner go through what I’m going through.”